Privacy Policy

 5. Information Sharing and Disclosure

 We do not sell your personal information.
-We may share your information in the following circumstances:
+We may share your information only in the following limited circumstances:

 5.1 Service Providers

-We may share your information with third-party service providers who perform services on our behalf, including:
+We share information with third-party service providers who perform services on our behalf:

 5.2 Legal Requirements